ElBrewster/sound-shelter/zToDo.md

 - [ ] this creates an "inventory adjustment record" and changes a donation type's data
 - [ ] logic to change total of selected type of donation
 - [ ] eventually hook up the adjustments input to the Svelte store for the reports branch
+- [ ] add nav in or below site header for page navigation through the various components ->
+- [ ] implement component `ToolNav.svelte`

 ## Branch: `feature/reports`